7 Amazing Glass Igloos in Finland (Lapland and Beyond)

 You lay back on your bed and look straight through the roof to the sky.
 In the winter you’ll probably be looking at the northern lights, wrapped up in a warm blanket while it is 20 degrees outside.
 In the summer you can enjoy the midnight sun and view of the surrounding landscapes at any time of the night.

-Most people expect that all glass igloos in Finland are in the arctic circle, Rovaniemi and further north.
+Most people expect that all glass igloos in Finland are in Lapland (north of the Arctic Circle).
 That’s because the further north you go, the better the chances are to see the northern lights.

 The chance of seeing the northern lights in the arctic circle is above 50%, and further south it is about 25%.
 Those are both in winter.